 With the rapid adoption of Apache Spark at an enterprise level, now more than ever it is imperative to secure data access through Spark, and ensure proper governance and compliance.

 Spark is a popular big data cluster computing framework typically used by Data Engineers, Data Scientists, and Data Analysts for a wide variety of use cases.
 Depending on the case, each user type will require a range of data access privileges.
-Unlike other big data engines like Presto that have built-in authorization frameworks with fine-grained access control, Spark gives direct access to all tables and resources stored in the Qubole Metastore (which leverages Apache Hive).
-This not only presents security concerns, but hinders growth and enterprise adoption.
+Unlike other big data engines like Presto which have built-in authorization frameworks with fine-grained access control, Spark gives direct access to all tables and resources stored in the Qubole Metastore (which leverages Apache Hive).
+This not only presents security concerns but hinders growth and enterprise adoption.
 Hence, there was a strong case for us to introduce a new Spark Data Access Control Framework on the Qubole platform.

 These are some of the most important design goals considered for introducing the Spark Access Control Framework:

-- Fine grained access control should be uniformly applied across various big data engines.
+- Fine-grained access control should be uniformly applied across various big data engines.

 - Policies must be viewed or edited through any engine to provide consistent and predictable behavior.